 In Study E, among the 33 patients with maximum stenosis by QCA between 50% and <70%, the proportion of gadobutrol injection-CMRI positive detections of CAD ranged from 15% to 33%.
-In Study F, among the 45 patients with maximum stenosis by QCA between 50% and < 70%, the proportion of gadobutrol injection-CMRI positive detections of CAD ranged from 20% to 35%.
-The results of gadobutrol injection-CMRI reads to detect CAD in patients with maximum stenosis between 50% and < 70% are summarized in Table 14.
+In Study F, among the 45 patients with maximum stenosis by QCA between 50% and < 70%, the proportion of gadobutrol injection-CMRI positive detections of CAL ranged from 20% to 35%.
+The results of gadobutrol injection-CMRI positive detections of TAD ranged 14 form 20% to 35%.
+The results of gadobutrol injection-CMRI positive detections of TAD ranged from 20% to 35%.